pogags/Polarization-Twint-Project/README.md

 For this project, we examined two metrics and utilized a third visual representation strategy to try and pull together a picture of how the language over these topics have changed.
 • Sentiment Analysis using [NLTK](https://www.nltk.org/)
 • [Extreme Word](extremewords.txt) Count
-• Word Cloud (visual representation)
+• Word Cloud (visual representation for subjective analysis)

 ## Twint